yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 Related Reference : [讓我們來談談 CSRF](https://blog.techbridge.cc/2017/02/25/csrf-introduction/)
 <br/><br/>

-7. What Is Progressive Enhancement And Graceful Degradation?
+:white_check_mark: 7.
+What Is Progressive Enhancement And Graceful Degradation?

-**Graceful Degradation** : Building the website so it provides a good level of user experience in **modern browsers first**, then fix the problem for other browsers
+> - **Graceful Degradation** : Building the website so it provides a good level of user experience in **modern browsers first**, then fix the problem for other browsers

-**Progressive Enhancement** : Building the website to keep all functions work properly for **all the browsers**, then optimize the website to support the newer browser, let the basic functionality will work on older systems.
+> - **Progressive Enhancement** : Building the website to keep all functions work properly for **all the browsers**, then optimize the website to support the newer browser, let the basic functionality will work on older systems.

+> - Use progressive enhancement will cost more time and manpower in the begging, but easily to maintain, use graceful degradation can make website online quickly, depends on the requirements.

 > - Related Reference : [認識優雅降級與漸進增強](http://augus-blog.logdown.com/posts/143403-graceful-degradation-and-progressive-enhancement)
 <br/><br/>